ruyrybeyro/chrootvpn/README.md

 resolv.conf, VPN IP address and  routes "bleed" from the chroot directories and kernel shared with the host to the host Linux OS.

 The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh official setup, runs with its own non-privileged user which is different than the logged in user.
+In addition, instead of adding the localhost self-signed Agent certificate to a user personal profile as the official setup does, this script install a server-wide global Firefox policy file instead.

 As long the version of the Debian/RedHat/SUSE/Arch distribution is not at the EOL stage, chances are very high the script will run sucessfully.
 Void, Gentoo and Slackware variants are not so throughly tested.
-See end of this document for the more than 110 recent versions/distributions successfully tested.
+Have a look near the end of this document, for the more than 110 recent versions/distributions successfully tested.

 INSTRUCTIONS
 ============